vadcom/wordris/README.md

 3. Press the space key to make the block fall faster.
 4. Press the Up or Down arrow key to rotate the block.
 5. When the block lands, the computer will check if the letters form a valid word.
-6. If a valid word is formed, the row will be cleared and the player will earn points.
+6. If a valid word is formed, the letters of word will be cleared and the player will earn points.
 7. The game ends when the grid is full and there are no more valid moves.

 ## Features